 - Deadline for submission.
 All papers submitted for the Competition must be received by the Foundation by no later than 9:00 p.m.
-EDT, July 11, 2022.
-Please submit the original of each paper (but no additional copies) along with the signed faculty sponsor communication.
+EDT, July 10, 2023.
+Please submit the original of each paper (but no additional copies) along with the signed faculty sponsor communication by mail or email.

 Mail or e-mail papers to: Genevieve Tokic at email@example.com.